Lightning-AI/pytorch-lightning/docs/source/advanced/ipu.rst

 .. note::
     IPU Support is experimental and a work in progress (see :ref:`known-limitations`).
 If you run into an problems, please leave an issue.

-Lightning supports `GraphCores' Information Processing Units (IPUs) <https://www.graphcore.ai/products/ipu>`_, processors built for Artificial Intelligence and Machine Learning.
+Lightning supports `Graphcore Information Processing Units (IPUs) <https://www.graphcore.ai/products/ipu>`_, processors built for Artificial Intelligence and Machine Learning.

 IPU Terminology
 ---------------